A little corner of West Africa brought to the heart of Tucson.

-Alafia West African Cuisine, located at 1070 N. Swan Rd., brings a little corner of West Africa to the heart of Tucson.
+Alafia West African Cuisine brings a little corner of West Africa to the heart of Tucson.

-The restaurant, which sits in an unassuming strip mall just south of Speedway offers a range of dishes from from rich peanut stews to tangy yogurt desserts in a casual and friendly atmosphere.
+The restaurant, which sits in an unassuming strip mall just south of Speedway, offers a range of dishes from rich peanut stews to tangy yogurt desserts in a casual and friendly atmosphere.

 West African music pours out of the speakers, while carved art and murals decorate the mint-green walls.

-Customers and friends drift in as Ismael Lawani, Alafia’s gregarious owner, chef, and waiter, chat with them in English and French, the official language of his native country, Benin.
+Customers and friends drift in as Ismael Lawani, Alafia’s gregarious owner, chef, and waiter, chats with them in English and French — the official language of his native country, Benin.

 For some, Lawani’s cooking offers a taste of home.
 For others, it’s a great introduction to the flavorful and too-often overlooked cuisines of West Africa.